Tutorial

 • SUM

 Another popular dataset for this task is WikiSQL, a dataset of 80654 human-annotated pairs of questions and SQL queries distributed across 24241 tables from Wikipedia.
-Unlike other datasets above, WikiSQL contains SQL queries mapped from questions with annotated components.
+Unlike the other datasets above, WikiSQL contains SQL queries mapped from questions with annotated components.

 TAPAS: Weakly Supervised Table Parsing via Pre-training